stllfe/manuscript/README.md

 ```

-If you are not bothered by a single indent, you may use the context manager like so:
+If you are not bothered by an additional indent, you may use the context manager like so:

 ```python